-- How will you begin your speech so as to captivate your audience? - Precision and timing, what will the purpose of your speech, its key theme, be, how will you capture this in the time you have?
+- A hook, how will you begin your speech so as to captivate your audience? - Rhetorical devices, how will you use rhetorical questions, metaphor, hyperbole, analogy and other metaphorical devices in your speech? - Precision and timing, what will the purpose of your speech, its key theme, be, how will you capture this in the time you have?